Levi’s jeans tick all our boxes, offering a broad choice of washes, styles and fits across an inclusive size range.

 By Jess Beech

-From high-end to high-street jeans, skinny jeans to mom jeans, we have trialed a wide range of denim to help you find the best jeans for you.
-We’ve uncovered the bestselling styles, examined the quality of fabrics and finish, and reviewed the fashion credentials of every collection.
+We then examined the quality of fabrics and finish, and reviewed the fashion credentials of the wider collection.
 Our purpose?
 To check they not only look good, but are comfortable to wear, too, and to help you decide whether the jeans in question are worth spending your hard-earned money on.

 The best Levi's jeans we tested

-Proof that a classic never dates, Levi’s original 501 jeans continue to be one of their bestselling styles.
+Proof that a classic never dates, Levi’s original 501 jeans continue to be one of their bestselling styles, and for many people are a key part of their capsule wardrobe.
 The straight leg shape is simple but flattering, sitting tight around your hips and bum, before skimming over your thighs and calves.
 It comes in a wide range of washes, so you can find the best fit for your wardrobe.

-Skinny jeans might have a reputation for being uncomfortable, but Levi’s 711s are here to buck the trend.
+Skinny jeans might have a reputation for being uncomfortable, but Levi’s 711s are here to buck the trend, serving as one of the best jeans for curvy women.
 They’ve been carefully crafted from a four-way stretch fabric, so they move with your body, rather than against it.
 Team that with a universally flattering mid-rise to give you just the right amount of stomach support, and it’s clear why so many people feel they’re on to a winner with this pair.